International Criminal Court investigation in Venezuela: 2021

+Investigation

 2022

-On 17 January 2022, the Prosecutor's Office indicated that the administration of Nicolás Maduro had three months to submit its report on investigations into crimes against humanity committed in the country.
-On 7 April, Tarek William Saab assured that "there is no need" for an investigation by the International Criminal Court.
+On 17 January 2022, the Prosecutor's Office indicated that under Article 18 (2) of the Rome Statute, the administration of Nicolás Maduro had three months to submit its report on investigations by Venezuelan courts into crimes against humanity committed in Venezuela.
+On 7 April, Tarek William Saab stated that "there is no need" for an investigation by the ICC.

-After failing to provide the requested information, in an attempt to delay the ICC investigation, Venezuela asked Karin Khan on April 15 that his office defer the investigation into possible crimes against humanity, claiming that state institutions were or have investigated such crimes.
-On April 20, Khan briefed a panel of ICC judges on Venezuela's request, stating that his office would ask the judges to reject the request.
+After failing to provide information about investigations by Venezuelan courts, Venezuela asked Karim Khan on 15 April that his office defer the investigation into possible crimes against humanity, claiming that state institutions were investigating or had investigated such crimes.
+On 20 April, Khan briefed a panel of ICC judges on Venezuela's request, stating that his office would ask the judges to reject the request.

-On 1 November, Karin Khan requested the reopening of the Venezuela investigation, just over six months after Venezuela asked the ICC to defer its investigation, stating that "the deferral requested by Venezuela, at this stage, is not justified, and that the resumption of the investigation should be authorized."
+On 1 November, Khan requested the reopening of the Venezuela investigation, just over six months after Venezuela asked the ICC to defer its investigation, stating that "the deferral requested by Venezuela, at this stage, is not justified, and that the resumption of the investigation should be authorized."

-In response to the prosecutor's request, the Venezuelan State sent a document on November 10, opposing the direct participation of victims and their representatives and requesting that the investigation be limited to summaries prepared by the ICC's Office of Public Counsel for Victims and only to cases presented by the Office of the Prosecutor.
+In response to the prosecutor's request, the Venezuelan State sent a document on 10 November, opposing the direct participation of victims and their representatives and requesting that the investigation be limited to summaries prepared by the ICC's Office of Public Counsel for Victims and only to cases presented by the Office of the Prosecutor.
 In the document, Venezuela also asks the ICC judges not to allow the participation in the proceedings of Canada, Colombia, Chile, Paraguay and Peru, the member states that referred the situation of Venezuela to the Court.
 The NGO PROVEA warned that the communiqué was part of the Maduro government's dilatory strategy to paralyze the ICC prosecutor's investigation for as long as possible, expressing: "This communication ratifies the Venezuelan authorities' contempt for the victims and their claims for justice, as well as their unwillingness to genuinely comply with the principle of complementarity".